Monomial algebras and $\mathbb{G}_a^n$-equivariant embeddings into toric varieties: Abstract

 \section{Abstract}

-An induced additive action on a projective variety $X\subseteq\BP^n$ is a regular action of the group $\BG_a^n$ on $X$ with an open orbit that can be extended to a regular action on~$\BP^n$.
-Such actions are described with pairs $(A, U)$, where $A$ is a local algebra and $U$ is a generating subspace lying in the maximal ideal.
-Such pairs are called $S$-pairs.
-We study additive actions on projective toric varieties and on Hirzebruch surfaces in particular.
-We prove that for any linearly normal toric variety with an additive action normalized by a torus, the corresponding $S$-pair consists of a monomial algebra and a subspace generated by variables.
-Also, we describe $S$-pairs for normalized and non-normalized induced additive actions on Hirzebruch surfaces.
+An induced additive action on a projective variety $X\subseteq\mathbb{P}^n$ is a regular action of the group $\mathbb{G}_a^m$ on $X$ with an open orbit that can be extended to a regular action on~$\mathbb{P}^n$.
+Such actions are known to correspond to pairs $(A, U)$, where $A$ is a local algebra and~$U$ is a generating subspace lying in the maximal ideal.
+This paper studies additive actions on projective toric varieties, with a particular focus on toric surfaces.
+We prove that for any linearly normal toric variety equipped with a torus-normalized additive action, the associated pair consists of a monomial algebra and a subspace spanned by variables.
+Also we describe pairs that correspond to additive actions on toric surfaces in low-dimensional projective spaces.